 Write down one by one our bad habits, and try to eliminate them from our daily routine, or convert them to good ones.

 No one is free from bad habits

 A person without a single bad habit is an illusion.
-But with strong efforts, we can minimize our bad habits and capitalize on the potential to acquire good once.
-It is said that changing bad habits to a good one is easy in new circumstances.
+But with strong efforts, we can minimize our bad habits and capitalize on the potential to acquire good ones.
+It is said that changing bad habits to a good ones is easy in new circumstances.

 Study your bad habits before any alarm

 When a person gets alarmed by a doctor that if he or she continues with cigarettes or alcohol consumption, it will badly influence health and has a higher risk of heart disease.
 In this situation, surely this person will use all his efforts to limit this habit.

 Our habits like watching TV for a long time, keeping ourselves busy on social media are not different.